8BM050/lecture-notes/main.typ

 Additionally, various routes of administration are shown in this figure.
 In a later section of this chapter, we will dive into modelling these different routes of administration.
 #figure(image("figures/4-comp-pbpk.png", width: 50%), caption: [A seven-compartment PBPK model, showing various routes of administration, such as through inhalation, IV, or oral.])<4cpbpk>

+=== Transport Between Compartments
+When using compartment models, it is often a good idea to think about modelling transport between these compartments.
+Different molecules are transported differently accross membranes in the body, and this affects the way we need to model the transport between compartments.
+In the simplest case, we have free diffusion over a membrane, where the transport rates are equal in both directions.
+Simple diffusion is therefore easily modelled, knowing that the inward rate can be written as:

+$ ddt(c_"out") = P (c_"out" - c_"in") $

+Where $P$ is the permeability of the membrane, and $c_"in"$ and $c_"out"$ are the concentrations on either side of the membrane.
+The outward rate can be written as:

+$ ddt(c_"in") = P (c_"in" - c_"out") $

+Note that when the concentrations are equal (i.e. $c_"in" = c_"out"$), the transport rate is zero.
+This does not mean that there is no transport, but rather that the net transport is zero, so the transport out of the compartment is equal to the transport into the compartment.

+In many cases, the transport is not as simple as free diffusion.
+In many cases, transport is carried out by a transporter, which has a specific capacity for transport.
+This can be modelled using Michaelis-Menten kinetics.
+In the case of bidirectional transport with equal rates, the equation can be written as:

+$ ddt(c_"in") = V_"max" (c_"out" / (K_M + c_"out") - c_"in" / (K_M + c_"in")) $

+Where $V_"max"$ is the maximum transport rate, and $K_M$ is the Michaelis-Menten constant.
+However, typically, transport only occurs in one direction.
+For example, in the case of glucose, conversion to glucose-6-phosphate is performed immediately after transport, so the glucose concentration in the cell ($c_"in"$) is typically zero.
+In this case, the equation can be simplified to:

+$ ddt(c_"in") = V_"max" c_"out" / (K_M + c_"out") $

+In some cases, we can even ignore the Michaelis-Menten constant, and model facilitated diffusion either using mass action kinetics, or even as a simple constant rate.
+In case the concentrations are always around the value of $K_M$, the Michaelis-Menten constant, and do typically not strongly exceed this value, the Michaelis-Menten equation can be simplified to:

+$ ddt(c_"in") = V_"max" c_"out" / K_M $

+When the concentration of the substrate in all cases is much larger than the Michaelis-Menten constant, the Michaelis-Menten equation can be simplified to:

+$ ddt(c_"in") = V_"max" $

+These assumptions are often made in modelling to reduce the number of parameters in the model, and to make the model more easily interpretable.

+In the case of active transport, we can move against the concentration gradient, which requires energy, such as ATP.
+This can be modelled using a term that is proportional to the concentration of ATP.

+$ ddt(c_"in") = f(["ATP"]) dot c_"out" $

+An exact model of active transport is often more complex, as it requires a detailed understanding of the transport mechanism.

 === Compartments as Delays
 In some models, compartments can be used to represent delays in the system.
 This is particularly useful when modeling processes that have a time lag between the input and the observable output.
 For example, in pharmacokinetics, the absorption of a drug into the bloodstream after oral administration can be delayed due to the time it takes for the drug to dissolve and pass through the gastrointestinal tract.